-• While children between the ages of 6 months to 12 months continue to receive calories and nutrients from breastmilk or infant formula, we encourage families to follow the American Academy of Pediatrics' guidelines for the introduction of solid foods.
-Solid and pureed foods as well as fruit juices will not be offered to infants younger than four (4) months of age.
-Solid and pureed foods as well as fruit juices are not offered to infants younger than six (6) months of age unless the practice is recommended by the child's primary care provider and approved by the family.

-- Families should begin to introduce pureed foods at six (6) months of age - Families should introduce one new food at a time at home at least three (3) times before TC4 staff will offer it to reduce potential food allergies - At eight (8) to nine (9) months families will be encouraged to start feeding table foods in addition to pouches or pureed foods - Children 1 year and older should be on solid foods that encourage chewing (small pieces of meat, rice, mashed potatoes, pasta, fruit, cooked vegetables, etc.) - Feeding schedules vary by child and developmental level.
+- While children between the ages of 6 months to 12 months continue to receive calories and nutrients from breast milk or infant formula, we encourage families to follow the American Academy of Pediatrics' guidelines for the introduction of solid foods.
+Solid and pureed foods will not be offered to infants younger than four (4) months of age.
+Solid and pureed foods are not offered to infants younger than six months (6) of age unless the practice is recommended by the child's primary care provider and approved by the family. - TC4 does not serve juice for meals or snacks to any age child. - Families should begin to introduce pureed foods at six (6) months of age - Families should introduce one new food at a time at home at least three (3) times before TC4 staff will offer it - At eight (8) to nine (9) months families will be encouraged to start feeding table foods in addition to pouches or pureed foods - Children 1 year and older should be on solid foods that encourage chewing (small pieces of meat, rice, mashed potatoes, pasta, fruit, cooked vegetables, etc.) - Feeding schedules vary by child and developmental level.
 Infant staff are happy to share sample menus with families.